YarnSpinnerTool/YarnSpinner/Documentation/README.md

 For information on how to write stories for Yarnspinner, refer to the [Usage](Usage.md) document.

 ## Using Unity
 At this point in time, only examples for the Unity game engine are available.
 We hope to include a more generic example in the future.
-Please refer to the [Unity](YarnSpinner-with-Unity.md) document for more information.
+Please refer to the [Yarn Spinner With Unity](YarnSpinner-with-Unity.md) document for more information.

-### Tips during Unity install

-### Windows

-Find the temp folder the installer has executed from and back it up before it completes installing.

-### Mac

-(This space left intentionally blank)

-### Linux

-Unity for Linux is not available in formal release and we are not actively pursuing this platform, however we are very enthusastic about this future prospect.
-We have confirmed that Yarnspinner works with the current 5.6 release of [Unity for Linux](https://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/), although this has only been tested with our example Unity code on Debian Stretch (amd64 architecture).

-We encourge Linux users to test Yarnspinner using the [Monodevelop FlatPak](http://www.monodevelop.com/download/linux/).
-Although FlatPak is designed to be Linux agnostic, we are currently utilising Gnome3 on Debian Stretch for desktop development purposes.
-Your mileage may vary on other Linux combinations and flavours, we are eager to receive your feedback.

 ## Extending Tarnspinner
 For information on how to extend Yarnspinner's functionality, please refer to the [Extending Yarnspinner](Extending.md) document.